 SECTION 7.
-Reversing an On-Field Ruling
+Overturning an On-Field Ruling

-Criterion for Reversal
+Criterion for Overturn

 ARTICLE 1.
-To reverse an on-field ruling, the replay official must be convinced beyond all doubt by indisputable video evidence through one or more video replays provided to the monitor.
+To overturn an on-field ruling, the replay official must be convinced beyond all doubt by indisputable video evidence through one or more video replays provided to the monitor.
+[Exception: Targeting (Rule 12-3-5).]